julijan/structured/README.md

 > Server side `getData` will receive the following arguments:
 > - `data: LooseObject` any data passed in (either by attributes, ClientComponent.add or ClientComponent.redraw)
 > - `ctx: RequestContext` - current `RequestContext`, you will often use this to access for example ctx.data (`RequestContextData`) or ctx.sessionId to interact with session
-> - `app: Application` - your Application instance.
+> - `app: Application` - `Application` instance.
 You can use it to, for example, access the session in combination with ctx.sessionId

 Let's make it even more interesting by adding some client side code to it.